-PERT stands for Program Evaluation Review Technique, and refers to the method of using a graphic to plot the tasks that must be done to complete a project.
+PERT stands for Program Evaluation Review Technique and refers to the method of using a graphic to plot the tasks that must be done to complete a project.
 It uses arrows to show the tasks needed to reach an event, which are symbolized by nodes.
 A node represents a completed project phase.
-They are used to help estimate the time it will take to complete tasks in a project.
+They’re used to help estimate the time it’ll take to complete tasks in a project.

 What Is a Network Diagram?

-Like PERT charts, network diagrams are a flowchart that show the sequential workflow of project tasks, whereas a Gantt is a bar chart that shows the project schedule in a graphic representation.
+Like PERT charts, a project network diagram is a flowchart that shows the sequential workflow of project tasks, whereas a Gantt is a bar chart that shows the project schedule in a graphic representation.

-Gantts tend to focus on tasks and time management while the project is ongoing.
-The timeline is easy to see, as it is clearly marked from its start date to end date.
+Gantt charts tend to focus on tasks and time management while the project is ongoing.
+The timeline is easy to see, as it’s clearly marked from its start date to end date.
 Resources can be added to the Gantt to help with allocation.
 Also, progress can be tracked, as well as status.

 Network diagrams, on the other hand, are great for planning.
 They help to identify all the tasks you’ll need to complete your project.
 This includes finding those critical tasks and identifying float.
 This all works to make ordering materials and equipment easier, which assists in your financials.

 Gantt chart, PERT chart or network diagram…. which to choose?
-While each has their purpose, Gantt charts have developed and matured as they moved from static paper to dynamic online platforms.
-ProjectManager.com is an award-winning cloud-based software that has taken Gantt charts to the next level.
+While each has its purpose, Gantt charts have developed and matured as they moved from static paper to dynamic online platforms.
+ProjectManager is an award-winning cloud-based software that has taken Gantt charts to the next level.

 Dependencies Made Easy